-Fine flavour and presentation, coupled with the candlelit charm of a historic building, make this restaurant a hit with Lucy Baker-Kind
+Fine flavour and presentation, coupled with the candlelit charm of a historic building, make this restaurant in Plymouth a hit with Lucy Baker-Kind

 My husband and I were impressed from the first delicious forkful.
 We were each presented with an amuse bouche in a kilner jar – mini cod fritters with squid ink and fennel – and what a delight they were.
 Light bites full of flavour that whetted our palates for what was to come.